rlindsgaard/rlindsgaard.github.io/_posts/2025-10-19-5-tips-maintain-clean-commit-history.md

 ---
 layout: post
-title: "5 Tips to Maintaining a Clean Commit History as an Individual Contributor"
+title: "5 Tips to Maintain a Clean Commit History as an Individual Contributor"
 categories:
  - "Software Engineering"
 ---